SofiaAfendra/react-redux-workshop/README.md

 ## Branch Description

-In this branch, you will use the **Game** component.
-You should change the folder structure in order to enhance code organization, readability, and maintainability.
+In this branch, we will use the **Game** component.
+We should change the folder structure in order to enhance code organization, readability, and maintainability.
 The file structure should be like this:

 ```